-- 1 Door Opener - 2 Training Button - 1.
-Turn the ignition switch to the ON/RUN position. - 2.
-Place the hand-held transmitter 1 to 3 in (3 to 8 cm) away from the HomeLink® button you wish to program while keeping the HomeLink® indicator light in view.
+- 2 Training Button - 1.
+Cycle the ignition to the ON/RUN position.

-- 3. Simultaneously press and hold both the Homelink® button you want to program and the hand-held transmitter button. - 4.
+- 2. Place the hand-held transmitter 1 to 3 in (3 to 8 cm) away from the HomeLink® button you wish to program while keeping the HomeLink® indicator light in view. - 3.
+Simultaneously press and hold both the HomeLink® button you want to program and the hand-held transmitter button. - 4.
 Continue to hold both buttons and observe the indicator light.
-The Homelink® indicator will flash slowly and then rapidly after Homelink® has received the frequency signal from the hand-held transmitter.
+The HomeLink® indicator will flash slowly and then rapidly after HomeLink® has received the frequency signal from the hand-held transmitter.
 Release both buttons after the indicator light changes from slow to rapid. - 5.
 At the garage door opener motor (in the garage), locate the "LEARN" or "TRAINING" button.
 This can usually be found where the hanging antenna wire is attached to the garage door opener/device motor.

-Firmly press and release the "LEARN" or "TRAINING" button.
+Firmly press and release the "LEARN" or "TRAIN-ING" button.
 On some garage door openers/devices there may be a light that blinks when the garage door opener/device is in the LEARN/TRAIN mode.